MdHussain121/MdHussain121/README.md

 ---

-## about me
+## About Me

 Hi, I'm **Mohammad Hussian** — a college student focused on AI/ML.
 I like understanding how things actually work under the hood, not just using them.
-Currently deep in Python OOP, data science fundamentals, and C++.
+Currently deep in Python, data science fundamentals, and C++.

 - 🎓 College student studying AI / Machine Learning
 - 🧠 Interested in ML fundamentals, deep learning, and LLMs
 - 🐍 Strong in Python, building up C++
 - 📊 Currently learning **Pandas** and **NumPy**
-- 🔧 I build small projects to solidify what I learn
+- 🔧 I build big and small projects to solidify what I learn
-- 📍 Bhopal, India
+- 📍 Indore, India

 ---

-## tech stack
+## Tech Stack

 **Languages**